To give you access to the most relevant content please select your region.New Brunswick Newfoundland Nova Scotia Ontario Quebec

 As an alternative fuel source to oil and electric energy, propane can power your home’s heat pump, furnace/boiler, water heater, space heaters, fireplace, gas range, refrigerator, clothes dryer, pool heater, generator, and more.

 Owning a propane tank requires extra steps beyond the purchase itself.
-There are legal requirements such as registration, obtaining liability insurance (the Canadian industry standard is $5 million liability) and getting a regulated inspection to comply with the Technical Standards and Safety Authority (TSSA).
+There are legal requirements such as registration, obtaining liability insurance (the Canadian industry standard is $5 million liability) and getting a regulated inspection to comply with provincial regulatory boards.

-Ultramar only leases propane tanks to customers.
+We only lease propane tanks to customers.
 That way, our customers enjoy a hassle-free service.
 We take care of the legal requirements - so you can enjoy an easy installation experience and convenient propane fuel deliveries.

-Each Ultramar cylinder and tank are delivered and installed by a qualified, licensed, third party HVAC technician who complies with all safety requirements and Ultramar’s own Quality Assurance programs.
+Each Ultramar cylinder and tank are delivered and installed by qualified, licensed technicians who comply with all safety requirements and our own Quality Assurance programs.

 Additionally, Ultramar will complete a documented inspection of every propane tank every year.